folkertdev/rust-rfcs/text/3720-labeled-match.md

 **What parts of the design do you expect to resolve through the RFC process before this gets merged?**

 - introduction of `loop const? match <scrutinee> { ... }`, and `const? continue <operand>` syntax
 - when a `const continue` operand is accepted (i.e. under what conditions we can/want to guarantee a MIR `goto` will be produced)
-- the semantics of `loop const match` and `const continue`: these constructs have borrow checker implications and introduce irreducable control flow in the surface language
+- the semantics of `loop const match` and `const continue`: these constructs have borrow checker implications and introduce irreducible control flow in the surface language

 The RFC text provides background on why this feature is needed for improved code generation, but from the language perspective, only the above three elements are required.